Fort Advance |

 The stockaded home of Loyalist James Grierson, located one-half mile from Fort Cornwallis.
 Captured by Patriots in May 1781.
 State marker is at Eleventh and Reynolds Streets.

-The original site was three miles from town at the present-day Harrisonville railroad yards.
+The original site was three miles from the town center at the present-day Harrisonville railroad yards.
 Black fever killed off most of the garrison.
-Rebuilt at a new site at present-day 2500 Walton Way, on the grounds of present-day Augusta State University.
+Rebuilt at a new site in the Summerville area at present-day 2500 Walton Way, on the grounds of the Summerville campus of present-day Georgia Regents University.
 It consisted of two Officers' quarters, enlisted barracks, and a storehouse connected by a loop-holed brick wall.
 Confederates captured the complex in January 1861, and held it until May 1865.
 The Arsenal was still operational during both World Wars.
 Expanded with over 50 new buildings in WWII.
-The complex was closed and became the new home of Augusta Junior College in 1958.
-Five acres were held for the Army Reserves until the 1970's (now Galloway Hall).
-The college was renamed in 1996.
-Tours by reservation.
+The complex was closed and then became the new home of Augusta Junior College in 1958.
+Five acres were held for the Army Reserves until the 1970's (centered at Galloway Hall).
+The college was renamed Augusta State University in 1996, and was later merged with the Georgia Health Sciences University in 2013 to form the new school.
+Historic buildings in the original Arsenal Quadrangle include Payne, Fanning, and Rains Halls, and the Benet House; and the 1866 Guardhouse Museum (restored in 2003).
+Tours of the campus by reservation.

 The still extant 168-foot tall brick chimney of the Confederate Powderworks Factory, constructed in 1861 along the Augusta Canal (National Heritage Area), is at 1717 Goodrich Street.
 Originally 26 buildings, this was the second largest munitions plant in the world at the time, extending for two miles along the canal.
 The abandoned factory was bought by the city in 1872 and torn down for new industry.